Rankine cycle: Description

-Rankine engines generally operate in a closed loop where the working fluid is reused.
+Rankine engines generally operate in a closed loop in which the working fluid is reused.
 The water vapor with condensed droplets often seen billowing from power stations is created by the cooling systems (not directly from the closed-loop Rankine power cycle).
-This 'exhaust' heat is represented by the "Qout" flowing out of the lower side of the cycle shown in the T–s diagram below.
+This "exhaust" heat is represented by the "Qout" flowing out of the lower side of the cycle shown in the T–s diagram below.
 Cooling towers operate as large heat exchangers by absorbing the latent heat of vaporization of the working fluid and simultaneously evaporating cooling water to the atmosphere.

 While many substances can be used as the working fluid, water is usually chosen for its simple chemistry, relative abundance, low cost, and thermodynamic properties.
-By condensing the working steam vapor to a liquid the pressure at the turbine outlet is lowered and the energy required by the feed pump consumes only 1% to 3% of the turbine output power and these factors contribute to a higher efficiency for the cycle.
+By condensing the working steam vapor to a liquid, the pressure at the turbine outlet is lowered, and the energy required by the feed pump consumes only 1% to 3% of the turbine output power.
+These factors contribute to a higher efficiency for the cycle.
 The benefit of this is offset by the low temperatures of steam admitted to the turbine(s).
-Gas turbines, for instance, have turbine entry temperatures approaching 1500 °C. However, the thermal efficiency of actual large steam power stations and large modern gas turbine stations are similar.
+Gas turbines, for instance, have turbine entry temperatures approaching 1500 °C. However, the thermal efficiencies of actual large steam power stations and large modern gas turbine stations are similar.

 The four processes in the Rankine cycle

 There are four processes in the Rankine cycle.
 The states are identified by numbers (in brown) in the T–s diagram.

-Process 1–2: The working fluid is pumped from low to high pressure.
-As the fluid is a liquid at this stage, the pump requires little input energy.
-Process 1-2 is isentropic compression.

-Process 2–3: The high-pressure liquid enters a boiler, where it is heated at constant pressure by an external heat source to become a dry saturated vapour.
-The input energy required can be easily calculated graphically, using an enthalpy–entropy chart (h–s chart, or Mollier diagram), or numerically, using steam tables or software.
-Process 2-3 is constant pressure heat addition in boiler.

-Process 3–4: The dry saturated vapour expands through a turbine, generating power.
-This decreases the temperature and pressure of the vapour, and some condensation may occur.
-The output in this process can be easily calculated using the chart or tables noted above.
-Process 3-4 is isentropic expansion.

-Process 4–1: The wet vapour then enters a condenser, where it is condensed at a constant pressure to become a saturated liquid.
-Process 4-1 is constant pressure heat rejection in condenser.